 There are various types of products that can be categorised into numerous categories.

-Process or continuous production: This has similarities with mass production however it is a completely different type of production.
+Process or Continuous Production: This has similarities with mass production however it is a completely different type of production.
 In this type, the process plays a key role since the process of manufacturing goes on continuously.
-Brewing is one of the examples of continuous production.
+Brewing is one example of continuous production.

 Different Components of Production